Skip to navigation Skip to content

 • an Employment Separation Certificate (SU1)

-• Verbal SU1 from the employer
+• a verbal SU1 from the employer

 • Single Touch Payroll (STP) information on the STP Employer Wage Items (EMGI) screen in Process Direct